Managed vs Unmanaged Hosting – Explained!

-Hosting is one of most crucial aspects of any internet-based business.
-Giving your website solid foundations — like the ability to withstand traffic surges and sidestep downtime — is just one of the many reasons it’s important to choose the right service.
+Hosting is one of the most crucial aspects of any internet-based business.
+Giving your website solid foundations — such as the ability to withstand traffic surges and sidestep downtime — is just one of the many reasons it’s important to choose the right service.

-In addition to the technical prowess of a host’s servers, things like additional services and the level of customer support they offer are just as important.
-It’s safe to say that a good host will take a huge hosting burden off your shoulders whereas a bad host — or even a relatively poor choice in hosting plans — can throw a pretty large wrench in the works of your site.
+In addition to the technical prowess of a host’s servers, considerations such as additional services and the level of customer support they offer are just as important.
+It’s safe to say that a good host will take a huge hosting burden off your shoulders, whereas a bad host — or even a relatively poor choice in hosting plan — can throw a pretty large wrench in the works of your site.

-In this article, I’ll be discussing the differences between managed and unmanaged hosting and what each of these terms really means for you, the user.
-By the end of this article, you should not only know a lot more about both these types of service but also which one to use.
+In this article, I’ll be discussing the differences between managed and unmanaged hosting, and what each of these terms really means for you, the user.
+By the end of this article, you should not only know a lot more about both of these services but also which one to use.
 Let’s get started…

 What Is Managed Hosting?

-A hosting plan is made up of a number of different components.
-The most basic component is the server hardware itself.
+A hosting plan is made up of a number of different components, with the most basic being the server hardware itself.
 The server usually has an operating system installed and various kinds of software used for running websites.